simgrid/simgrid/docs/source/tuto_s4u.rst

 simulation: SimGrid is a library, not a program.
 So you need to define your own ``main()`` function as follows.
-This function is in charge of creating a SimGrid simulation engine (on line 3), register the actor functions to the engine (on lines 7 and 8), load the virtual platform from its description file (on line 11), map actors onto that platform (on line 12) and run the simulation until its completion on line 15.
+This function is in charge of creating a SimGrid simulation engine (on line 3), register the actor functions to the engine (on lines 7 and 8), load the simulated platform from its description file (on line 11), map actors onto that platform (on line 12) and run the simulation until its completion on line 15.